Saturday, January 9, 2010

 Apoala Camping beside the river

 From that valley of shading cedars, the river tumbles over the Tail of the Serpent Cascade, plummeting 400 feet into a green pool and then spilling out into a broad valley, eventually tumbling 5,000 feet and 300 miles to join the Papoloapam River.
-There it spills into the Gulf of Mexico near the wetlands where Mexico’s first great civilization formed, San Lorenzo Tenochtitlan, the home of the Olmecs.
+There it spills into the Gulf of Mexico where Mexico’s first great civilization formed, San Lorenzo Tenochtitlan, the home of the Olmecs.

 Apoala hiking beside the river

-To visit the two rivers of Paradise, you must hire a guide in the village; otherwise, you could not find the cave where the river bubbles through the rocks, the ancient stone carvings, the cascade, or the canyon cliffs where climbers come to repel.
+To visit and hike in Apoala you must hire a guide at the village visitors center, otherwise, you could not find the cave where the river bubbles through the rocks, the ancient stone carvings, the cascade, or the canyon cliffs where climbers come to repel.
+The fees paid to the guides helps the local people preserve the valley.

-Mixtec Alta kitchen, ollas and the comal
+Mixtec kitchen, ollas and the comal

 Naturalists find a paradise in Apoala; many species of birds visit the valley including Rufous-Capped Warblers, Western Tanagers, Yellow Grosbeak, Violet-Crowned Hummingbirds, and the White-Throated Towhee.
 A few years ago a naturalist discovered a new variety of small-eared tree frog that lives below the cascade.